What is introductory background information?

 – Provide an authentic example introduction to provide a model for the reader

 Although academic tutors (and students) often spend the most time analysing and perfecting the thesis statement, stance and outline of an introductory paragraph, in reality the majority of an essay’s introduction is often dedicated to the inclusion of background information.
 Because such background may comprise up to 80% of an essay introduction, this three-lesson course aims to explore the concepts, purpose and recognisable elements of effective background information.
-After introducing those concepts and elements below, Lesson 2 then deconstructs these aspects more carefully, providing a variety of examples to guide the reader.
-Finally, Lesson 3 explores five pieces of advice that students should follow if they wish to create effectively written background information with confidence and ease.
+After introducing those concepts and elements below, Chapter 2 then deconstructs these aspects more carefully, providing a variety of examples to guide the reader.
+Finally, Chapter 3 explores five pieces of advice that students should follow if they wish to create effectively written background information with confidence and ease.

 What’s the purpose of background information?